nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:warning: Caution**<br>
-Tags of length more than 10 are unsupported!
+Tags of more than 10 characters are unsupported!
 UI artifacts may occur.
 </div>

 Adds a person to the address book.